ryceg/ha-samsungtv-smart/docs/Smartthings.md

-# HomeAssistant - SamsungTV Smart Component
+# HomeAssistant - SamsungTV Smart Integration

 ## ***Enable SmartThings*** - Setup instructions

+### SmartThings authentication

+To use SmartThings feature in integration you must provide authentication information.
+There are 2 way to do this.

+#### Method 1: Use native SmartThings integration (suggested)

+Configure on your HA instance the [native HA SmartThings integration](https://www.home-assistant.io/integrations/smartthings/).
+In this way the API key to access to SmartThings will be automatically provided to `Samsung TV Smart` integration and you don't have to do any other steps.
+Just remenber to check the option `Use SmartThings credential provided by SmartThings integration` in Samsung TV Smart configuration flow.

-### Create personal access token
+#### Method 2: Create personal access token (deprecated)

 1. Log into the [personal access tokens page](https://account.smartthings.com/tokens) and click '[Generate new token](https://account.smartthings.com/tokens/new)'
 2. Enter a token name (can be whatever you want), for example, 'Home Assistant' and select the following authorized scopes: